 Frequently Asked Questions on Safer Choice

-- To help formulate safer products and to increase transparency and understanding of safer ingredients, Safer Choice developed the Safer Chemical Ingredients List, which contains over 750 chemicals that meet Safer Choice criteria.
+- To help formulate products with safer ingredients and to increase transparency and understanding of safer ingredients, Safer Choice developed the Safer Chemical Ingredients List, which contains over 950 chemicals that meet Safer Choice criteria.

 - Safer Choice reviews all ingredients in a product—no exceptions, no de minimis—against safer ingredient pass/fail criteria and thresholds.
-Safer Choice-labeled products contain only the safest possible ingredients.
+Safer Choice-certified products contain only the safest possible ingredients.

 - In our product evaluation, we can and do go beyond prohibiting ingredients based on lists of chemicals of concern and apply analytical methods—developed here at EPA to compensate for a lack of toxicological data—to prevent the use of problematic chemicals that have not made it to a list.

-- Executive Order 13693 directs Federal agencies to select Safer Choice-labeled products whenever possible.
-Safer Choice is also mandated by many state and municipal purchasers and is included in the LEED EB standard Exit for maintenance in green buildings.
+- Executive Order 13693 directs Federal agencies to select Safer Choice-certified products whenever possible.
+Safer Choice is also mandated by many state and municipal purchasers and is included in the LEED EB standardfor maintenance in green buildings.

 - Safer Choice directs formulators to green chemistry alternatives before awarding the label and, under the terms of partnership, requires continuous product improvement to keep pace with innovation.

 - Companies must make their formulary commitments in a signed written agreement with EPA, under which false statements constitute criminally punishable fraud.
 We also have an auditing program that includes annual audits to verify product ingredients.

 - We require a first-of-its-kind ingredient disclosure for all products—either on the label or another easily accessible place—that will make the safer chemistry aspects of certified products more visible.

 - It is our sole mission to protect human health and the environment; we are sworn to fulfill that mission and uphold the public’s trust; and we are accountable to the American people.